MITRECND/chopshop/docs/module_docs/poisonivy_23x.txt

+# Copyright (c) 2013 FireEye, Inc. All rights reserved.
-# Copyright (c) 2013 FireEye, Inc. & The MITRE Corporation.
+# Copyright (c) 2013 The MITRE Corporation.
 All rights reserved.
 #
 # Redistribution and use in source and binary forms, with or without
 # modification, are permitted provided that the following conditions